 CTO, ISOLV TECHNOLOGIES(PTY)LTD

 "The course materials were both comprehensive and current with contextualization of the material in terms of the latest international research and development being conducted into modeling methodologies."

-Professor Edward Crawley is the Ford Professor of Engineering at MIT and President of the Skolkovo Institute of Science and Technology.
-He currently serves as the Director of the Bernard M. Gordon – MIT Engineering Leadership Program, an effort to significantly strengthen the quality of engineering leadership education for competitiveness and innovation.
-From 2003 to 2006 he served as the Executive Director of the Cambridge – MIT Institute.
+Edward Crawley is the Ford Professor of Engineering at MIT.
+From 2011 to 2016 he served as the Founding President of the Skolkovo Insitute of Science and Technology, Moscow, a new university focused on science and innovation.
+Prior to that he served as the Director of the Bernard M. Gordon – MIT Engineering Leadership Program, an effort to significantly strengthen the quality of engineering leadership education for competitiveness and innovation.
+From 2003 to 2006 he served as the Executive Director of the Cambridge – MIT Institute, a joint venture with Cambridge University, funded by the British government and industry, with a mission to understand and generalize how universities act as engines of innovation and economic growth.
+In this capacity he was in close consultation with the British Government on issues of science and innovation policy.
 For the previous seven years, he served as the Department Head of Aeronautics and Astronautics at MIT, leading the strategic realignment of the department.
-He received an SB (1976) and an SM (1978) in Aeronautics and Astronautics and an ScD (1981) in Aerospace Structures from MIT.

 Bruce Cameron is the Director of the System Architecture Lab at MIT and the founder of Technology Strategy Partners (TSP), a consulting firm.
 He received his undergraduate degree from the University of Toronto, and graduate degrees from MIT.
 Cameron teaches system architecture and technology strategy at the Sloan School of Management and in the School of Engineering at MIT.
 Previously at MIT, Dr. Cameron ran the MIT Commonality Study, which comprised over 30 firms spanning 8 years.